yuliamg/intro_to_programing_2025/day0_wynton/day0_wynton.md

 ## Running Your First Job: 'Hello World' on the Wynton Cluster

 The Wynton cluster consists of a large number of compute nodes ready to execute users' tasks (jobs).
 Since all compute nodes are configured similarly, it doesn’t matter which node your analysis runs on.
 To manage resources and ensure fair use, Wynton uses a job scheduler, which places your jobs in a queue and allocates resources as they become available.
+Wynton's scheduler is called [Sun Grid Engine](http://google.com/search?q=Sun+Grid+Engine).

 ### Basics of Terminal Use